 Are the "video instructors" you watch for free invested in helping you gain a better understanding or are they trying to capture views, likes, subscribes, and elevate their own brand?

-Entering a music school and earning a degree gives you the opportunity to learn from industry-leading instructors who are dedicated to maximizing your own potential.
+Entering a music college and earning a degree gives you the opportunity to learn from industry-leading instructors who are dedicated to maximizing your own potential.
 Whether you want to focus on theory, instruments, your voice, or would rather be on the production side of music, you will learn everything from the basics to the most advanced techniques that the pros use.